 Talk to us about your experience finding the perfect outfits.

 A: It was hard for me!
-I thought I knew the exact style dress that I wanted and the exact store where I always wanted to go, but when I went and tried on a bunch of their dresses, nothing was right.
+I thought I knew the exact style of dress that I wanted and the actual store where I always wanted to go, but when I went and tried on a bunch of their dresses, nothing was right.

 T: I knew what I wanted but couldn’t find the right dress for me, so I decided to get something that I liked, and then altered it to fit my style.

 I knew from the beginning that I didn’t want to wear a traditional dress for the entire wedding, because I think it’s easier to dance in something you’re comfortable in, and I know I love to dance!
 I originally had a strapless dress that was straight across and a lot of tulle on the bottom.

 By the end of the fittings, my dress had a sweetheart neckline, straps, and almost no tulle left!
 I found my change dress from Lily Pulitzer’s “white dress” line, and I couldn’t have been happier!
 I paired it with “something blue” and wore navy blue Converse to match my ring bearers.
 It was so comfortable, and so much more my style and I couldn’t have been happier in the end!